-Covid-19: Vaccination centres open again for first jabs
+Covid-19: Thousands queue across NI for Big Jab Weekend

 "The majority of people in hospital with Covid-19 are those that have not been vaccinated so I would urge everyone to come forward and get their first dose as soon as possible," she added.

-Chief Medical Officer Sir Michael McBride has said the high number of Covid-19 cases reported on Friday is "very concerning".
+Chief Medical Officer Sir Michael McBride had said the high number of Covid-19 cases reported on Friday was "very concerning".

 "Whilst we know only a small percentage of the individuals who have tested positive will end up in hospital, a small percentage of a large number is still a large number who will end up in hospital," Sir Michael said.